-Accordingly, the Commission hereby grants DEC the authority in this Financing Order to issue Storm Recovery Bonds in a combined transaction with DEP through the use of the SRB Issuer if warranted.
-By allowing the Companies flexibility to determine which of the above issuance structures are best tailored to then-existing rating agency considerations, market conditions, and investor preferences, the financing of Storm Recovery Costs can be reasonably expected to result in the achievement of the Statutory Cost Objectives.
+Accordingly, the Commission hereby grants DEC the authority in this Financing Order to issue Storm Recovery Bonds in a combined transaction with DEP through the use of the SRB Issuer-if warranted.
+By allowing the Companies flexibility to determine which of the above issuance structures are best tailored to then-existing rating agency considerations, market conditions, and investor preferences, the financing of Storm Recovery Costs can be reasonably expected to result in the lowest Storm Recovery Charges consistent with market conditions at the time the Storm Recovery Bonds are priced achievement of the Statutory Cost Objectives.